North Wales PEEL 2016

 The force says...

-North Wales is one of the safest places to live in the United Kingdom.
+North Wales is one of the safest places in the United Kingdom.
 It is mainly rural with areas of outstanding natural beauty which attract a high number of visitors such as the Snowdonia National Park.
-The area is covered by six Local Authorities and overseen on devolved matters by the Welsh Government.
-Unlike many other public sector services, however, policing is not devolved.
-The Welsh language is an important part of our culture and is spoken by 204,406 people, which is reflected in our workforce and working practices.
+The area is covered by six local authorities and overseen on devolved matters by the Welsh Government.
+The Welsh language is an important part of our culture which is reflected in our workforce and working practices.
 The population of 687,937 is focused around Wrexham and Deeside and along the coastal strip including towns such as Rhyl, Llandudno and Bangor.
 Two universities in Wrexham and Bangor house a vibrant student population of 25,475 during the academic year.
 The area is linked to the motorway infrastructure of England by the A55 Expressway which feeds the port of Holyhead, the second busiest in the UK.

 Disclaimer: the above statement has been prepared by North Wales Police.
 The views and information in it are not necessarily those of HMIC.

 North Wales Police provides policing services to the areas of Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd and Wrexham.
 The police force area covers 2,375 square miles with approximately 450 miles of coastline in the north of Wales.
 Although there are some more affluent areas, North Wales has a high level of poverty.
 Around 0.7 million people live in the predominantly rural setting.
 Its several distinct and small urban areas include the town of Wrexham.
 The resident population is increased by university students and the very large numbers who visit or travel through the area each year.
 The transport infrastructure also includes a major sea port.